rjachuthan/riturajwrites.github.io/content/books/spark the definitive guide.md

 ## Spark's High Level APIs

-- **[[SparkSession]]**: The SparkSession serves as the *driver process* for controlling Spark Applications.
+- **[[spark session|SparkSession]]**: The SparkSession serves as the *driver process* for controlling Spark Applications.
 It is responsible for executing user-defined manipulations across the cluster.
 Each Spark Application corresponds to a single SparkSession, ensuring a one-to-one relationship between them.
 - **[[spark dataframe|Spark DataFrame]]**: A Spark DataFrame is a distributed collection of data organized into named columns.
 - **Partitions**: Spark breaks up data into partitions to enable parallel processing by distributing them across the cluster.
 Each partition contains a collection of rows residing on a single physical machine within the cluster.
 Partitions in a DataFrame represent the physical distribution of data across machines during execution, allowing every executor to work on data chunks concurrently.
 - **Transformations**: In Spark, core data structures are immutable, meaning they cannot be changed once created.
 To modify a DataFrame, you need to specify transformations, which are ==instructions for Spark to perform desired modifications==.
 There are two types of transformations: **narrow transformations**, where each input partition contributes to only one output partition, and **wide transformations**, where input partitions contribute to multiple output partitions, often resulting in a *shuffle* across the cluster.
 Narrow transformations enable Spark to perform an operations called *pipelining*, performing multiple operations in-memory.
 However, shuffles require Spark to write results to disk, making them more costly in terms of performance.